cwilliams001/azure_dev/README.md

-# Azure VM Deployment with Terraform
+# Azure VM Deployment with Terraform and WireGuard Setup with Ansible

-This repository contains Terraform configurations to deploy virtual machines in Azure.
+This repository contains Terraform configurations to deploy virtual machines in Azure and an Ansible playbook to set up a WireGuard VPN server on the VMs.
 Before you begin, ensure you have the necessary prerequisites installed and configured.

 ## Prerequisites